boostorg/redis/README.md

 ```

 Other common scenarios are, for example, performing a failover with
-sentinels and resubscribing to pubsub channels both are covered in
+sentinels and re-subscribing to pubsub channels, both are covered in
-`subscriber_sentinel.cpp`.
+the `subscriber_sentinel.cpp` example.

 #### Execute